- Majors & Minors

+All of those named in the report will be contacted to ask any clarifying questions and the share more about the university process.
+Title IX violations are processed through the university conduct committee as detailed in the Student Handbook.
 Under Title IX, universities are required to promptly investigate and respond to allegations of sexual misconduct.
 We will make all reasonable efforts to protect the confidentiality of all parties involved during this process.

 Title IX investigations determine whether an individual has violated university policy, and if so, what disciplinary actions and remedial measures are appropriate.
 Colleges and universities are required to use the "preponderance of the evidence" standard (where more than 50 percent of evidence supports the finding) to determine whether there has been a violation.